Police chief: Officers did nothing wrong in Starbucks arrest

-Philadelphia's police commissioner on Saturday defended officers who arrested two black men at a Starbucks, prompting accusations of racism on social media and an apology from the company.
+Philadelphia's police commissioner on Saturday defended officers who arrested two black men at a Starbucks, prompting accusations of racism on social media, concern from the mayor and an apology from the company.

 Videos posted online show officers handcuffing the men in the downtown establishment on Thursday.
 A white man in the video is heard saying he was meeting with the men and calls the arrest "ridiculous."